• How To Soundproof A Floor

 Airborne Noise Insulation Solutions

 If you don’t want the hassle of lifting floorboards, another method is to apply a high-density mass-loaded vinyl sheet.
-These mats don’t require any real expertise to lay and also work to increase airborne floor sound insulation.
+These mats are very effective at reducing airborne sound (and increasing airborne floor sound insulation) and are also easy to lay, requiring no real expertise.

 Here are just a few methods you can use to reduce impact noise: